Published: August 09, 2017 • 10 min read

 I’ll conclude with this Tweet from Saron:

 Public speaking isn’t magic.
-It’s a skill anybody can get better at.
+It’s a skill.
 The personal and professional benefits I’ve accrued have been worth every moment of self-doubt and nervousness.
-Give it a try, and let me know how you do.
+I hope you’ll give it a try.